ember-animation/ember-animated/docs/app/templates/docs/rules.md

 In this demonstration, the `rules` choose a transition based on the number in the counter.
 When the counter increments, the new number is larger than the old number so the `toUp` transition runs.
 When the counter decrements, the old number is larger than the new one and and the `toDown` transition runs.

+> NOTE: When elements are animated, they are absolutely positioned, which implies `display: block`.
+If you are attempting to animate an inline element, there will be a slight visual "jump" when switching between inline and block displays.
+Therefore, when using any of the animators &mdash; like `{{animated-value}}` used here &mdash; the animated children should not be `display: inline`.
+In this demo, `count` is `display: inline-block`.

 <DocsDemo as |demo|>
   <demo.example>
     <RulesExample />